 You may remember from my recent post for “Meatloaf” Veggie Burgers that one of the only foods that I really miss since becoming a vegetarian is my dad’s meatloaf.
-I have developed a great alternative with my Vegetarian “Meatloaf,” but wanted to spice things up a bit (literally) with inspiration from Kristen’s recipe for Mexican Meatloaf.
+I have developed a great alternative with my Vegetarian “Meatloaf,” but wanted to spice things up a bit (literally) and make a Mexican Meatloaf.
 I am a big Mexican food lover, so incorporating Mexican flavors into this traditional dish was a no brainer!

 Mexican Vegetarian “Meatloaf”